adauser-gg/Digital-literacy-/README.md

 ### Module 5: Cybercrime Awareness Case Study & Prevention
 * **Summary:** Researching online threats relevant to college students.
 This module includes a case study on UPI payment fraud and a comprehensive checklist for staying safe online.
 * **Deliverables:** Located in the `task-5-cybercrime/` folder.

+## Report
+The complete project report is available in the `report/` folder.

+---

+## Conclusion
+This project strengthened my understanding of digital literacy and improved my ability to use online tools responsibly and professionally.